 This gives prominence to the fact that Covid-19, though affected many including loss of lives, it has been a blessing to certain businesses creating opportunities.

-The following are a list of electronic business opportunities COVID-19 has created;
+The following is a list of electronic business opportunities COVID-19 has created;

 Growing Interest in Video Conferencing creating sales opportunities for companies.